 A normal functioning aortic valve has three leaflets, usually referred to as cusps, and is positioned at the end of the left ventricle.
 This valve is the main pump that delivers oxygenated blood to the entire body.
 An aortic valve replacement is required if someone suffers from Aortic Valve Stenosis or Aortic Valve Insufficiency.
 These two issues can cause a significant number of problems and can be life-threatening.
-Understanding the components that are involved in an aortic valve replacement is important, especially if you are considering one.
+Understanding the components that are involved in an aortic valve replacement is essential, especially if you are considering one.

 When to Consider Aortic Valve Replacement

 Since the breastbone is not being cut into, this replacement procedure is called transcatheter aortic valve replacement, which allows for healing to begin and end much faster.
-Your doctor will make a small, approximately two inch, incision between the third and fourth rib bone on the right side of the body.
+Your doctor will make a small, approximately two-inch incision between the third and fourth rib bone on the right side of the body.
 From this point, your doctor can securely place the new valve on the heart, exposing it just enough to see and remove what needs to be removed.

 After the valve has been secured into place and all calcifications have been removed, the doctor will then insert a long-lasting local anesthetic that is injected between the ribs and directly below the incision.
 Then the wound will be closed, and the patient will typically stay the night in the hospital.
-The next day it is encourage that aortic valve replacement patients do some sort of light physical activity, usually walking.
+The next day it is encouraging that aortic valve replacement patients do some light physical activity, usually walking.
 After another day or two in the hospital, patients are released and ready to go home.

 Oftentimes, patients ask ‘how long does an aortic valve replacement last.’
 That’s a reasonable question!
 The answer is that it depends on the patient’s actions.
 If they take care of themselves and follow their doctors’ advice, the replacement can last for many years.